aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_megakaryocytes_appearance/tutorial_hsc_dynamo_megakaryocytes_appearance.rst

 to and appearance of the Meg lineage occurs more rapidly than other lineages (Sanjuan-Pla et al., 2013; Yamamoto et al., 2013).
 However, the mechanisms underlying this process remain elusive.
-To mechanistically dissect this finding, we try to first reveal the timing of the maturation of megakaryocytes and then the underlying regulatory networks.
+To mechanistically investigate these findings, we try to first reveal the timing of the maturation of megakaryocytes and then the underlying regulatory networks.

-Specifically, in this tutorial, we will guide you through the following five major analyses:
+Specifically, in this tutorial, we will guide you through the following three major analyses:

 - learn vector field of human hematopoiesis and identify fixed points of cell type